Samg381/DayZ-Map-DL/README.md

 Filesize grows exponentially as [Res] increases.
 The highest resolution setting, 8, will generate a TWO GIGAPIXEL image.

-This tool is best used on a powerful system with a strong internet connection.
+This tool is best used on a powerful system with a strong internet connection. **An NVMe SSD is strongly recommended.**